Kansas Department Of Transportation Calls Donald Trump A ‘Delusional Communist’

 “You’re a delusional Communist.
 You know it’s Communist countries that try to control the media, right?” the employee wrote.

-The post was swiftly removed about two hours after it was posted and a new tweet was put in its place apologizing for the message.
+The post was swiftly removed about two hours after it was posted, and a new tweet was put in its place apologizing for the message.
 The department also said that the employee had been fired.

 “Today a KDOT employee sent a tweet from our SC Kansas KDOT Twitter account.
 The tweet has been deleted from the KDOT account as it does not reflect the views of KDOT or the Administration and was an unacceptable use of state communication tools.
 The person who sent the tweet is no longer an employee of KDOT.”